 Editors-in-Chief: Professor Zhen Fang, Nanjing Agricultural University,Nanjing, China.

 Zhen Fang is professor and leader of biomass group, Nanjing Agricultural University.
 He is the inventor of the “fast hydrolysis” process.
-He is listed in the “Most Cited Chinese Researchers” in energy for 2014 and 2015 (Elsevier-Scopus).
+He is listed in the “Most Cited Chinese Researchers” in energy for 2014-2018 (Elsevier-Scopus).
 Professor Fang specializes in thermal/biochemical conversion of biomass, nanocatalyst synthesis and its applications, and pretreatment of biomass for biorefineries.
 He obtained his PhDs from China Agricultural University (Biological and Agricultural Engineering, Beijing) and McGill University (Materials Engineering, Montreal).
-Professor Fang is associate editor of Biotechnology for Biofuels, and is serving on editorial boards of major international journals in energy.
+Professor Fang is associate editors of Biotechnology for Biofuels, J Supercritical Fluids, and is serving on editorial boards of major international journals in energy.

 Editorial Board Members:

-Professor John R. Grace University of British Columbia, Canada;
+Prof. John R. Grace, Univ. of British Columbia, Canada (FCAE);

 1.Production of Biofuels and Chemicals with Ionic Liquids by Zhen Fang*, R. L. Smith, Jr., X. Qi

 2.Near-critical and Supercritical Water and Their Applications for Biorefineries by Zhen Fang*, C Xu